 For the final experiment we investigated whether an interleaving effect would replicate under identical training conditions as in Experiment 3 but with a more difficult delayed test involving short answer format.
-Short answer tests are stricter assessments of learning due to the lack of provided answer choices and a chance accuracy rate of effectively zero (for related discussion see Pan & Rickard, 2017).
+Short answer tests are stricter assessments of learning because of the lack of provided answer choices and a chance accuracy rate of effectively zero (for related discussions see Pan, Gopal, & Rickard, 2016; Pan & Rickard, 2017).
 Relative to the multiple-choice format, such tests better approximate how language skill is expressed in ecological circumstances.

 Participants.
-One hundred and two undergraduate students, recruited in the same manner as in the preceding experiments, participated for course credit.
-All but eleven students (interleaved group, n = 46; blocked group, n = 45) completed all three sessions of the experiment.
+One hundred two undergraduate students, recruited in the same manner as in the preceding experiments, participated for course credit.
+All but 11 students (interleaved group, n = 46; blocked group, n = 45) completed all three sessions of the experiment.

 Materials.
 These were identical to the prior experiment excepting a change in delayed test format (short answer, a change facilitated by removing any answer choices) and a greater number of delayed test questions (42, including 24 preterite questions and 18 imperfect questions).
-That increased amount enabled us to field two questions each involving the "I", "you", and "we" pronouns per tense and six questions invoking each assessed tense rule.
+That increased amount enabled us to field two questions each involving the "I," "you," and "we" pronouns per tense and six questions invoking each assessed tense rule.